EHCP Annual Review: A Teacher's Complete Guide

 A practical guide to EHCP annual reviews covering statutory requirements, evidence gathering, staff scoring rubrics, family voice forms, and next steps.

 Every child with an Education, Health and Care Plan has a legal right to an annual review.
 For teachers, this is one of the most important meetings of the year.
-It determines whether a pupil's support stays the same, increases, or changes direction entirely.
+It determines whether a learner's support stays the same, increases, or changes direction entirely.
 Yet many teachers walk into annual reviews feeling underprepared, unsure of what to say, or uncertain about their role in the process.
 This guide gives you everything you need to contribute with confidence, from the statutory requirements to the practical paperwork.

 An EHCP annual review is a formal meeting to assess whether a child's Education, Health and Care Plan still reflects their needs and whether the provision described in it is working.
 The legal basis sits in Section 44 of the Children and Families Act 2014, supported by Chapter 9 of the SEND Code of Practice (2015).
 The review must happen at least once every 12 months from the date the plan was issued or last amended.